 - The unread Bulletin Board icons were red instead of yellow.

-- The City was vastly different:
+- The City was very different:

 - The music for the City played when the bus arrived in the City, rather than after the player got out of the bus.

 - The City's Town Tune was the same as the default Town Tune from Wild World.

 - Labelle's Town Tune melody had a slower tempo.

 - Labelle had a higher pitched Animalese voice.